I have spent the greater part of 11 years carrying bows in my backpacks. And I don't mean strapped to the outside, I mean actually INSIDE my pack.

 Takedown recurve and longbows are accurate and easy to use in the field, but unless you carry a really short bow that may stack on you then you pretty much have to strap it to the outside of most packs or let it stick out the top.
 In my opinion this goes against the whole point of backpacking with a bow.
 It really should fit INSIDE your pack to avoid damage and the potential of losing other items because the packs zip is not fully closed.

 Survival bows whilst maybe slightly less accurate do a good job if they are long enough when strung, but short enough when packed so that they don't stack but actually fit inside a backpack.
 Some survival bows such as those from Survival Archery Systems have the added benefit of being able to store takedown arrows inside the riser, thereby protecting the arrows and reducing pack volume.
+Here is there range as of 2024.

 Dedicated backpackable bows (a new concept) seem to be the only bows that fulfill all 6 criteria I set for what I consider to be a good backpable bow.
 Whilst they are not within everyone's budget (NOTE: Their risers are CNC billet machined and not cast like cheaper bows which makes for a much more durable, robust and lighter design), they do fulfill the needs of a growing number of people who want a weapon that can be packed into their rucks and not worried about until needed.
 If this sounds like you then the Atmos would be a great option and from what people who have used the bow have said, they are well worth the investment.